 Titanium Spaceframe and Truss fork

 This is, currently, as good as it gets.
 The titanium Spaceframe and Truss fork deliver the rigid bicycle that is anything but.
 Laterally stiff to deliver the power with a vertical compliance that softens the ride?
 Yes, but this is only the icing on the cake.
 The Jones geometry ensures the best handling bike there is.
 It really does need to be ridden to appreciate it.
 Titanium, used here, provides strength, stiffness and compliance in a light, durable bike.
 The Jones geometry makes it all worthwhile.
-Note: headset shown is available, but not included in the frameset price.

 Steel Spaceframe and Truss fork